itaimirin/SDN-Controller---Mininet-POX-/README.md

 # SDN-Controller---Mininet-POX-
 The objective of this small project was to learn to program an SDN controller using the POX platform

-README - Programming a SDN Controller for mininet using the POX platform
+README - Programming a SDN Controller for mininet using the POX platform.

-contains:
+Contains:

 IM_l2_learning.py
 mytopo.py